Refridgerating/ProjectPlant/packages/care-engine/README.md

 # ProjectPlant Care Engine

-TypeScript schema, enums, and helper interfaces for normalizing plant care signals (POWO, iNaturalist, etc.) into a single contract.
+TypeScript schema, enums, and helper interfaces for normalizing plant care signals (POWO, iNaturalist, GBIF, etc.) into a single contract.
 The types are designed for both rule-based NLP pipelines today and ML-driven inference in the future.

 ## Quick start